West Hill Baseball FAQ

 When & Where are games played?

-Teams in the Blast Ball division play ONE night per week.
-Teams at Burrows Hall PS will play on Mondays or Wednesdays, and teams at Charlottetown PS will play on Tuesdays or Thursdays.
+Teams in the Blast Ball division play ONE night per week at the Charlottetown Public School school-yard fields.
 Parents can select the play night (Monday, Tuesday, Wednesday or Thursday) during the registration process.

-Teams in the T-Ball division play TWO nights per week.
-Teams at Burrows Hall PS will play on Mondays and Wednesdays, and teams at Charlottetown PS will play on Tuesdays and Thursdays.
-Parents can select the play nights (Monday / Wednesday or Tuesday / Thursday) during the registration process.
+Teams in the T-Ball division play TWO nights per week at the Charlottetown Public School school-yard fields, Mondays & Wednesdays or Tuesdays & Thursdays.
+Parents can select the play nights (Monday & Wednesday or Tuesday & Thursday) during the registration process.

 What is Interlock (Bantam & Midget Divisions)?

-Bantam and Midget play involves the associated baseball leagues of West Hill, Birchmount, East Toronto, and Wexford / Agincourt.
-This is known as "Interlock".
-Interlock divisions play twice a week (any day from Monday to Friday, no fixed days) at various diamonds within each neighbourhood.
+Bantam and Midget teams play with teams from member baseball leagues of the Scarborough Baseball Association (SBA) - West Hill, Birchmount, East Toronto, and Wexford / Agincourt.
+This is called "Interlock".
+Interlock Divisions play twice a week (any day from Monday to Friday, no fixed days) at various diamonds within each neighbourhood.
 Bantam plays from 6:30 – 8:30 pm, and Midget plays from 8:50 – 10:50 pm.
-All scheduling for Interlock Divisions (including practices, playoffs, rainouts) is managed by the Scarborough Baseball Association (SBA), and SBA’s policies may not be the same as WHBL’s.
+All scheduling for Interlock Divisions (including practices, playoffs, rainouts) is managed by the SBA.
+SBA’s policies may not be the same as WHBL’s.
 Please refer to the SBA website for details.

 What happens in Bad Weather?

-On occasion, games will be cancelled due to bad weather.
+On occasion, games will be cancelled due to bad weather or field conditions.
 Games will generally continue through light rain or showers, but will be stopped if any situation presents a risk to players (lightning, deteriorating field conditions, extreme heat & humidity, etc).
-Games may be cancelled by the WHBL Executive prior to start time if sufficiently poor conditions are observed during the day, or by Umpires at the diamond.
+Games may be cancelled by the WHBL Executive prior to start time if sufficiently poor conditions are observed during the day, by Umpires at the diamond, or if the City of Toronto or the TDSB cancel our permits.

 Are Cancelled Games rescheduled?